 Pro tip: It’s a good idea to check the size of the nail to ensure it does not poke through the suitcase.
 If it does, you may need to get more size-appropriate nails that don’t push out through the suitcase.
 If you don’t plan on using the inside of the suitcase, then the size will not matter.

-For this particular DIY project, I got size-appropriate nails from my craft storage area since the nails that came with the hairpin legs were too long.
-You will have to measure to see what size will work best for you.
+For this DIY project, I got size-appropriate nails from my craft storage area since the nails that came with the hairpin legs were too long.
+You must measure to see what size will work best for you.

 Step 3 – Stand up the suitcase.